martinkaptein/DeepBachResearch/README.md

 ```
 # Adjustements

-The adjustments, I am talking about in my research can be invoked in the following way:
+The adjustments, I am talking about in my research paper can be invoked in the following way:

 ## Version 1